linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Pay interest to both classes based on the balance outstanding at the beginning of the month.

 According to these disbursement rules, and assuming a prepayment speed of  $150\%$  PSA, the cash flow for each bond class can be determined from Exhibit 26-7.
-At the end of month 104 (not shown in the exhibit), the remaining mortgage balance is  $45,667,000.
-This means that$ 54,333,000 of principal has been repaid.
+At the end of month 104 (not shown in the exhibit), the remaining mortgage balance is  \$45,667,000.
+This means that\$ 54,333,000 of principal has been repaid.
 Because this is the amount of the par value assumed for class A, the principal payments to this bond class will be paid off by month 104.
 The principal payments for class A are therefore those shown in months 1 through 104 in Exhibit 26-7.
 The principal payment in each month is the sum of columns (6) and (8).

 The interest payment is determined by first calculating the balance for class A at the beginning of the month and then multiplying by the passthrough rate, \(0.75\%\) (9%/12).
 For example, at the beginning of month 1, the balance for class A is \(54,333,000.
 The principal payment to class A in month 1 is \)74,000 (\(49,000 + \)25,000).
 The monthly interest for class A is then \(407,498 (\)54,333,000 × 0.75%).
 The balance at the beginning of month 2 is then \)54,259,000 (\(54,333,000 - \)74,000).
-In month 2, the interest for class A is then $406,943 (\)54,259,000 × 0.75).
+In month 2, the interest for class A is then \$406,943 (\)54,259,000 × 0.75).
 The cash flow for class A is then the principal payments and monthly interest for months 1 through 104.

 For class B, the principal payments are as shown in Exhibit 26-7 for months 105 through 360.
 For months 1 through 104, the monthly interest is simply the difference between the interest to class A and the net interest shown in the exhibit.
 For months 105 through 360, the interest is the net interest in the exhibit.